 By Sabina Benson

-Eighth-grader at Roosevelt International Baccalaureate Middle School
+Teen travel blogger and eighth-grader at Roosevelt International Baccalaureate Middle School

 | Chicago, “the windy city,” is full of people, art, music and great food.
 My parents and I were lucky enough to see the musical “Hamilton” there.
 Although that was most definitely the highlight of the trip, there was plenty to do.
 Here are some of my suggestions of what to do in Chicago in just 24 hours.